 Sheryl says she was the one who did everything as planned, that she was constantly trying to make everybody happy by getting straight As and practicing the piano, and that her role was to take care of everybody, to make everybody feel all right and to have everybody feel okay with her at all times.
 She idolized her parents and needed their approval, but never got enough because she was working so hard to make them happy that she didn`t appear to need it.

 Her siblings and her were always expected to do the best we could.
 There were 3 pianos at the house, so all 3 girls practiced together.
 Her parents were very artsy and musical.
 They listened to a lot of big bands, swing bands, and crooners.
 As a child, she really related to that music.
+Her parents loved books and read to the all the time.
+They raised them to be excited about writing and reading.
+Instead of letting them watch a lot of TV, they would read to them.

 Because she learned to value writers very highly, once she started to write her own songs she approached the process from the standpoint of a writer rather than from the perspective of a songwriter.
 She didn`t really like or trust her own voice, so she would write about characters by default, something that came naturally because all the figures Mark Twain and John Steinbeck created were such familiars in her house.

+The yearbooks that chronicle her four years at Kennett High, from 1977 to 1980, bear out the golden girl image: drum majorette, a member of the Pep Club, Future Farmers of America, and the National Honor Society.
+She was also Freshman Maid, Senior Maid and the Paperdoll Queen.
 Sheryl was a cheerleader, she ran track, made good grades and drew male admirers but according to her, she was never terribly popular.
 She was always a good girl but a bit of an outsider.
 When you`re trying to please your parents, as she was, you don`t get into too much trouble.
 The first time she went out with her friends to smoke pot she didn`t even get to enjoy it because she felt so guilty.
 She was also on the periphery because she thought what was going on in music was so dismal - Kansas and Foreigner, all that corporate rock.
 Everybody knew who the lead singer of Boston was.
 She just couldn`t relate to any of that.
 She was trying to get her friends into Van Morrison and Derek and the Dominos.
 Peter Frampton was her first concert.

 Sheryl had her dark nights of the soul, suffering a condition she shared with her mother.
 "I never could understand why I would have this `sleep paralysis`," Sheryl says.
 "There would be nights where I would be so afraid to go to sleep . . .
 In sleep paralysis, sometimes you get to the point where you are sure you`re going to die in the dream, and your breathing stops and all that.
 It`s a bizarre and twisted feeling where you feel completely paralyzed.
 And then the fear that comes along it makes your heart race; it makes you sweat.

 Crow came out of Kennett High School and enrolled in the University of Missouri, in Columbia, were she studied with Raymond Herbert, a music professor at Mizzou, who had taught her older sister Karen a few years before.
 Herbert considered Karen exceptionally gifted, both academically and musically.
 Sheryl was slightly less exceptional.
 No question, she was a very good student and musically talented in her own right, but more than that, she was a plugger.
 She pledged the Kappa Alpha Theta sorority.
 She majored in music composition, performance, and teaching.
 She improvised part of her curriculum on her synthesizer, and at night it saw service onstage with various bands.
 Now, as then, Crow knows covers.
 Some of her prime influences are the Stones and Rod Stewart.
 The college a rock-and-roll cover band she was in was Cashmere, she played the keyboards.
 After graduating, she was hired in St. Louis as an elementary school music teacher.
 She tought children with special needs, autistic children, I think, worked as a vocal music teacher, and taught the special chorus for the fifth and sixth grades.
+Mary Jackson, a second grade teacher at Kellison, recalls a "hometown girl from a small community, a relatively quiet, strait-laced, nice girl," but never sensed a future rock star in her midst.

 Crow ended up on the beer soaked bandstands of St. Louis, covering hits, and one night, she tried to steady a waitress who slipped while carrying mugs.
 Crow remembers the numbing bash in the mouth, then looking up into a mirror on the far wall to see her front teeth half clipped off, "Hee Haw style."
 She spent a miserable night with beer as her anesthetic, waiting for a dental surgeon, and it wasn`t until the release of her debut a decade later that a lengthy restoration job saved the capped but threatened stumps that peek from under what one British scribe called "rock`s sexiest top lip."

+Crow, back in Missouri, contacted this famous local producer, Oliver, the guy found her vocally undeveloped and musically naive in terms of rock-and-rol but they shared a jazz backround so he was willing to help her out, and our Sheryl worked real hard to develop her voice and music skills, soon Oliver was using her for singles.
+In that time, the local band P.M. was looking for a vocalist, Oliver recalls how Sheryl took all the tapes back home, learned them and the next day kicked ass.
+She went through an intense learning period, spending 8 hours a day for months perfectioning every aspect of her craft, vocals, rock-and-roll history, performing with P.M. and doing singles for Toyota and McDonald`s.
 During a vacation Crow visited a friend in L.A. and was psyched and thrilled about the sunny, party climated and talked about moving there someday.
 Crow asked Oliver for advice wether she should leave for L.A. and pursue her musical career, Oliver told her she should try it, he helped her put a demo tape together with all the jingles she`d made while with him.
 After a love relationship soured in Missouri, Crow decided to take the move, she went to her parents house on a tuesday and told them she would leave on sunday.
 She was 24 when she took off for Los Angeles with little money and few prospects, they day she left her car broke down, she tought it was a signal that told her she should go back, but Crow, certain that this would be her only chance to see if she could make it in the music industry kept on going.

 L.A. was quick to show Sheryl the real world, she moved 4 times in 6 months, once ending up living in an apartment with strangers, her first taste of weirdo girls that did drugs and stuff like that.
 Sheryl says they were actually good people but that she just hadn`t been exposed to that before.
 Another place she ended up in was a 1-room apartment, 500 bucks a month, a little too much.
 But Crow was surious about it, a friend of her who had also graduated from his college came to visit her once in L.A., he says he remembers seeing serious pieces of equipment all around the place, P.A., synthesizers.
 He knew at that point there was a heck of a lot of "something" to Crow`s music thing.